 Speech Therapy Valentine's Day Activity: No Hands

-- Print and cut of the valentine card and decorations
+- Print and cut out the valentine card and decorations

 - Place the decorations on the table but out of reach

-- Each student or child gets a turn to choose a decoration to glue on their card; HOWEVER, no one can point to the desired pictures (hence the "no hands" name).
+- Each student gets a turn to choose a decoration to glue on their card; HOWEVER, no one can point to the desired pictures (hence the “no hands” name).

-- Instead, each person has to describe which picture he/she wants using some sort of attribute such as color, size, pattern, shape, category, or function.
+- Instead, each person has to describe which picture he/she wants using some attribute such as color, size, pattern, shape, category, or function.

-Again, you can target any skills that are needed; however, below are some of my favorite.
+Again, you can target any skill; however, below are some of my favorites.